-Although everyone in Ireland speaks English, there are regions known as the Gaeltacht that use Irish as the main language of communication, both in businesses and in families.
+Although everyone in Ireland speaks English, there are regions known as the Gaeltacht that use Irish as the main language, both in businesses and in families.

-When we say Irish (the language) we don't mean our accent in English (i.e. Hiberno English – I’ve written a separate post about that here!) – we mean a language on a completely different branch of the European language family tree.
+When we say Irish, the language, we don't mean our accent in English.
+That’s Hiberno English.
+No, we mean a language on a completely different branch of the European language family tree!

-More distant than French and Spanish, stranger than Slavic languages and more exotic and beautiful than many languages, Irish is an interesting specimen and something I’d like to share with readers today as part of a few posts for Seachtain na Gaeilge – the week celebrating the Irish language and culture leading up to St. Patrick’s day!
+More distant than French and Spanish, stranger than Slavic languages and more exotic and beautiful than many languages, Irish is an interesting specimen.

 While Irish is quite different, there are some things that make it pretty straightforward to learn.